top of page

 Adema

-A mountain situated in the Kurdish region of Armenia.
+A mountain name from the Kurdish region of Armenia.

 Adika